 - The tricyclic medicines amitriptyline, nortriptyline or desipramine, usually thought of as anti-depressants, taken in small doses at night.
 The dose should be increased 5 to 10 mg at first to 75 to 100 mg, depending on effect.
 These medicines have a membrane stabilising effect on nerve endings.

-- If these are unsuccessful, anticonvulsant medications, particularly gabapentin, may be successful.
+- If these are unsuccessful, anticonvulsant medications, particularly gabapentin or pregabalin, may be successful.

 Experimentally, botulinum toxin injections into the affected areas have been reported to be effective.
 In severe cases, the affected area may be excised (cut out).